valentinogagliardi/django-rest-react-pycon/README.md

 ## Description

-The goal of this talk is to give Django developers an overview of a Django REST project, paired with React, as well as the tradeoffs of the decoupled approach.
+The goal of this talk is to give Django developers an overview of a Django REST project, paired with React, as well as the trade-offs of the decoupled approach.
 By the end of the talk the developer should be able to configure a new Django REST project and use a frontend library for interacting with the API.

 ### 1. Why and when to decouple Django